 Why are Settlements Larger for Truck Crashes?

-What are the Most Common Mechanical Failure for Big Rigs?
+What are the Most Common Mechanical failures for Big Rigs?

 Texas Trucking Accident Statistics